guard/listen/README.md

 ### Ignore / ignore!

-Listen ignores some folder and extensions by default (See DEFAULT_IGNORED_DIRECTORIES and DEFAULT_IGNORED_EXTENSIONS in Listen::Silencer), you can add ignoring patterns with the `ignore` option/method or overwrite default with `ignore!` option/method.
+Listen ignores some directories and extensions by default (See DEFAULT_IGNORED_DIRECTORIES and DEFAULT_IGNORED_EXTENSIONS in Listen::Silencer), you can add ignoring patterns with the `ignore` option/method or overwrite default with `ignore!` option/method.

 ``` ruby
 listener = Listen.to('dir/path/to/listen', ignore: /\.txt/) { |modified, added, removed| # ... }